cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The VerifiableServerContext extends the base ServerContext with an augmented `Evaluate()` function.
 This function produces a proof that `skS` was used in computing the result.
-It makes use of the helper functions `ComputeComposites` and `GenerateProof`, described below.
+It makes use of the helper functions `GenerateProof` and `ComputeComposites`, described below.

 #### Evaluate